Hurricane Preparedness - Sanitation Service Tips

 Before a Storm

-• Store carts and bins in a safe place out of high winds or tie them down securely
+• Store carts and bins in a safe place out of high winds or tie them down to safely secure.

 • Include large garbage bags with your emergency supply kit for waste disposal.